TRAVEL DISH SPOTLIGHTS MICHELIN-STAR CHEFS, MASTER MIXOLOGISTS AND GLOBAL GOURMET TREATS THAT YOU CAN RECREATE AT HOME.

-Chef Felice staged at numerous Michelin-Starred restaurants across the globe, including Sergio Herman’s 2-Michelin-Star Pure-C in The Netherlands, and 2-Michelin-Star The Jane in Belgium, before heading back New York City in 2015, joining 2-Michelin-Star The Modern.
+Chef Felice staged at numerous Michelin-Starred restaurants across the globe, including Sergio Herman’s two-Michelin-star Pure-C in the Netherlands, and two-Michelin-star The Jane in Belgium, before heading back to New York City in 2015, joining two-Michelin-star The Modern.

 More recently, the chef has been traveling around the United States from Miami to the West Coast with his inventive Wafu-Italian omakase concept, pastaRamen, which melds Japanese and Italian ingredients and flavors such as sesame uni pasta carbonara.
-The buzz around these ‘underground’ invite only events is akin to trying to get into a night club or score tickets to Hamilton.
-The lucky 16 or so people that make the cut each night enter a secret location for a multi-course communal meal paired with sake and an R&B meets rap playlist that seem to be choregraphed with the wait staff’s every move.
+The buzz around these underground, invite-only events is akin to trying to get into a nightclub or score tickets to Hamilton.
+The lucky 16 or so people that make the cut each night enter a secret location for a multi-course communal meal paired with sake and an R&B meets rap playlist that seems to be choreographed with the wait staff’s every move.
 There is also a unique open kitchen concept where you can walk right up to the chef and ask questions or take photos – welcome to a new age of fine dining that’s approachable and fun.
-Due to its wild popularity, Chef Felice and his team are currently opening a brick-and-mortar more causal version also in the Garden State and hopefully, Los Angeles in 2023.
+Due to its wild popularity, Chef Felice and his team are currently opening a brick-and-mortar more casual version also in the Garden State and hopefully, Los Angeles in 2023.

 Ahhh the golden question!
-Honestly it was a perfect mix of timing.
-I was at a weird point I had just opening my second Italian restaurant by the age of thirty and being that both where in NJ I never really would get the hype I wanted to on National level.
-For about a year I thought about ways to stand out or be different.
+Honestly, it was a perfect mix of timing.
+I was at a weird point where I had just opened my second Italian restaurant by the age of 30 and being that both were in NJ, I never really would get the hype I wanted to on a national level.
+For about a year, I thought about ways to stand out or be different.
 I love to be different or not follow the crowd.
 I started doing research on Wafu Italian cuisine and Wafu pasta.
-What I loved most about it is it’s not really a fusion it’s a real cuisine.
+What I loved most about it is it’s not really a fusion—it’s a real cuisine.
 After researching more and hearing about how common it is in Japan and Italy, I knew I was on to something.

-What made me grow to it even more was the fact that there was less than 5 restaurants in America doing it.
-Unfortunately, right around the time that I was finally talking to the right people about potentially doing a Wafu Italian Project the Pandemic hit.
+What made me grow to love it even more was the fact that there were less than five restaurants in America doing it.
+Unfortunately, right around the time that I was finally talking to the right people about potentially doing a Wafu Italian project, the pandemic hit.
 I had to really put all future projects on hold because it was time to make sure my restaurants could survive and thrive.
-Both Viaggio and Osteria where able to mold and adapt during that time and about 5-6 months into the pandemic I was able to put my foot back on the gas pedal.
-I went to a great friend and now my business partner Luck Sarabhayavanija explained to him everything Wafu Italian.
+Both Viaggio and Osteria were able to mold and adapt during that time, and about five or six months into the pandemic, I was able to put my foot back on the gas pedal.
+I went to a great friend—and now my business partner—Luck Sarabhayavanija and explained to him everything Wafu Italian.
 He loved the concept and cuisine.
-While Viaggio and Osteria where shut down in the beginning of the pandemic, I created my “Underground” Tasting Tuesdays where I’d invite guests into my closed restaurant through the back door and closed curtains.
+While Viaggio and Osteria were shut down at the beginning of the pandemic, I created my “Underground” Tasting Tuesdays, where I’d invite guests into my closed restaurant through the back door and closed curtains.
 I’d cook them some really cool tasting menus.
-People loved it so much that I had to make “Underground” Tasting Tuesdays and Mondays a thing.
-(I ran out of Tuesdays.)
-I used this time to get feedback on what people thought about Japanese Italian flavors.
-This is what eventually led too Luck and I finding some of the coolest locations across the state of New Jersey to do a speakeasy, prohibition style, invite only, omakase experience.
+People loved it so much that I had to make “Underground” Tasting Tuesdays and Mondays a thing (I ran out of Tuesdays).
+I used this time to get feedback on what people thought about Japanese-Italian flavors.
+This is what eventually led to Luck and me finding some of the coolest locations across the state of New Jersey to do a speakeasy, Prohibition-style, invite-only, omakase experience.
 PastaRAMEN was born.
 My new baby where I would be serving a max of 24 diners a night Wafu Italian.
-Since we have tackled New Jersey, NYC, Miami, and Los Angeles.
+Since then, we have tackled New Jersey, NYC, Miami, and Los Angeles.

 Honestly all of them.
 As a Chef and an entrepreneur, the ability to travel goes away.
-As a young cook I was lucky enough to be able to cook all around the world and live in so many different places.
-Once you decide to settle down and open your own places it’s hard to do this.
-So, by creating this Pop Up that we took to so many different cities it gave me the ability travel live and cook my new cuisine.
-I was able to not only take it to my favorite cities and live there but also put a little Robbie Felice pastaRAMEN mark on each.
+As a young cook, I was lucky enough to be able to cook all around the world and live in so many different places.
+Once you decide to settle down and open your own place, it’s hard to do this.
+So, by creating this pop-up that we took to so many different cities, it gave me the ability to travel, live and cook my new cuisine.
+I was able to not only take it to my favorite cities and live there, but also put a little Robbie Felice pastaRAMEN mark on each.

 Both Viaggio and Osteria Crescendo are my first two restaurants that are both already open and both in New Jersey.